Hibernate vs JDBC: Which to Choose?

 This isn’t an exhaustive list.
 If you want more details, read “Which database is currently used in Spring and Hibernate?”.

-Hibernate vs JDBC comparison
+Hibernate vs JDBC Comparison

 Fundamentally, the Hibernate vs. JDBC battle begins with deciding between Hibernate’s ORM and JDBC’s SQL approach.